-British heavyweight Tyson Fury also generated tremendous conversation and spurred excitement for the first time in years about the glamour girl division of boxing thanks to his improbably victory over the dominant heavyweight of our time, Wladimir Klitschko.
+British heavyweight Tyson Fury also generated tremendous conversation and spurred excitement for the first time in years about the glamour girl division of boxing thanks to his improbable victory over the dominant heavyweight of this era, Wladimir Klitschko.
 Suddenly everyone among the top 20 in the division is in legitimate play.
-One fight does not a Fighter of the Year make.
-If Fury can defeat Klitschko n their rematch tentatively inked at press time, as bonkers as he seems he’ll get serious consideration at 2016.
+One win does not a Fighter of the Year make.
+If Fury can defeat Klitschko n their rematch tentatively planned at press time, as bonkers as he seems he’ll get serious consideration for 2016.

 Flyweight Roman “Chocolatito” Gonzalez of Nicaragua stormed into the spotlight in the U.S. after building an impressive undefeated record under the radar.
-He has become the ambassador for a wave of boxing stars in the smaller weight divisions such as 22-year-old super flyweight sensation Naoya Inoue of Japan, super bantamweights Carl Frampton and Scott Quigg of the U.K., featherweights Nicholas Walters, Leo Santa Cruz, and Vasyl Lomachenko, and lightweights Jorge Linares, Terry Flannigan, and American Terence Crawford, our Fighter of the Year in 2014.
-For serious fans, this is where the action is in boxing.
+He became the ambassador for a wave of boxing stars in the smaller weight divisions such as 22-year-old super flyweight sensation Naoya Inoue of Japan, super bantamweights Carl Frampton and Scott Quigg of the U.K., featherweights Nicholas Walters, Leo Santa Cruz, and Vasyl Lomachenko, and lightweights Jorge Linares, Terry Flannigan, and American Terence Crawford, our 2014 Fighter of the Year.
+Serious fans find boxing’s best action here.
 Casual fans are sitting up and taking notice.
-As good as he is, Chocolatito needs to rise to a main event fighter and beat champion opposition to win this honor.
+As good as he is, ‘Chocolatito’ needs to rise to a main event fighter and beat champion opposition to win this honor.
 We have no doubt it will happen.

-Our choice is the single most feared boxer on the planet, to the point promoter Tom Loeffler still battles to get opponents to step into the ring with him.
+Our choice is the single most feared boxer on the planet, to the point promoter Tom Loeffler battles to get opponents to step into the ring with him.
 He still managed to fight three times in 2015.
-He fought a legitimate top 10 opponent in Martin Murray, who battered former lineal champion Sergio Martinez but failed to get the decision from judges in Argentina.
+Gennady Golovkin of Kazakhstan fought a legitimate top 10 opponent in Martin Murray, who battered former lineal champion Sergio Martinez but failed to get the decision from judges in Argentina.
 Murray was crushed in the end by an unrelenting assault.

 The same happened to a strong young opponent, Willie Monroe Jr. in front of 12,000 plus fans at the Forum in Los Angeles.
 The fight could have ended early with Monroe down in the second round.
-Instead, he decided to have some fun and entertain his fans, take a few punches over a couple of rounds before closing in for the kill .
+Instead, “Triple G” decided to have some fun and entertain his fans, taking a few punches over a couple of rounds before closing in for the kill.
 “Muchas gracias everybody … uno mas for my fans.
 I show him who’s number one, who’s real champ.
 I gave him a chance, here, come on, big drama show, let’s go.”

-His third fight of the year, an eighth round TKO of Canadian IBF champion David Lemieux. turned out to be the most significant, more valuable in the long run to his career than another demolition derby.
+Golovkin’s third fight of the year, an eighth round TKO of Canadian IBF champion David Lemieux. turned out to be the most significant win, more valuable in the long run to his career than another demolition derby.
 He showed versatility and crafty calculation, a sophisticated skill set behind a jab thrown with the heat of a power shot snapping back the opponent’s head.
 As he said after his TKO of David Lemieux, “I am a little waiting, not crazy attack, not crazy style, like street fight.
 Not this time.
 David’s a strong guy.
 Today for David, he went to school, boxing school.
 Now he understands difference in boxing.”
-So now we have a relentless puncher with a 21 fight knockout streak who can also box and jab when it’s to his advantage.
+Now we see a relentless puncher with a 21 fight knockout streak who can also box and jab when it’s to his advantage.
 Yikes.